 State schools in England must teach a range of subjects according to targets set by the National Curriculum.

-This was established in 1989 to ensure the same standards of teaching and learning across the nation.
+This was established in 1989 and revised in 2014 to ensure the same standards of teaching and learning across the nation.

 The National Curriculum covers learning for all children aged 5-16 in state schools, and sets out: